firstdraft/guides/loops-in-ruby.md

  - Inside the `do`/`end`, I used the variable `num` to write the code I want executed for each element in the list.
  - Voilà!
 Now we don't have to worry counting the length of the list, keeping a counter to keep track of where we are, indexing in to the list, etc; `.each` takes care of all of that.

 So, while `while` is neat to know about, the most important thing is that you understand `.each`.
-The `|num|` part takes a bit to get your head around, but you need to do it as quickly as possible, because it really is something we do a million times.
+The `|num|` part takes a bit to get your head around -- it's just a name we make up for use within the `do`/`end` to talk about each element in the array as the loop is being executed.
+I could have called it `zebra` if I wanted to.

 Soon, you'll be putting both HTML and Ruby together to create beautiful pages with code that looks something like this:

 ```erb
 <% timeline_photos.each do |photo| %>